 My marriage is far from perfect.
-Together for twenty-two years—we bicker, we love, we grumble, we create.
+Together for twenty-three years—we bicker, we love, we grumble, we create.
 An overbearing extrovert and her grumpy prince.
 Add two kids (clones of their parents) and you have a perfect storm.

 It’s okay.
 We find our calm in the storm.